trustedanalytics-ng/tap-cli/README.md

 ## Requirements

 ### Binary
-There is no requirements for binary app.
+There are no requirements for binary app.

 ### Compilation
 * git (for pulling repo only)